Skip Navigation

 Regarded as one of the most highly respected thought leaders in the library industry, Kelvin started his career as a Commissioned Officer in the Active U.S. Army and Army Reserves, later transitioning to the private sector as a leader with Ingram Library Services, Borders Group, and The Library Corporation (TLC).

 Throughout his career, he has remained active as a speaker and panelist at conferences and an author of articles in national library publications.
-He serves on the San Jose State University School of Information, Leadership, and Management Program Advisory Committee, co-chairs the American Library Association Digital Content Working Group, and serves on the American Library Association Business Advisory Group, REALM Project Steering Committee, and on the Board of the Book Industry Study Group.
+He serves on the San Jose State University School of Information, Leadership, and Management Program Advisory Committee.
 He is a past president of Black Caucus of the American Library Association and past Public Library Association Board member.

-Kelvin earned a bachelor’s degree in Business Administration and a Minor in Military Science from Lincoln University in Missouri.
-He earned his MLS Degree from North Carolina Central University.
-Kelvin is also a member of Kappa Alpha Psi Fraternity, Inc. and Beta Phi Mu Honor Society.
+Kelvin earned a bachelor's degree in Business Administration and a Minor in Military Science from Lincoln University in Missouri.
+He earned his MLS Degree from North Carolina Central University, and his MBA degree from Georgia Southwestern State University.
+Kelvin is also a member of Kappa Alpha Psi Fraternity, Inc., Sigma Phi Pi Fraternity Inc., and Beta Phi Mu Honor Society.